-The 9th Grade Community Organizing Class will work with a community organizer to develop a social justice campaign with their peers, at CBE and beyond CBE.
+The 9th Grade Community Organizing Class will work with a community organizer to develop a social justice campaign with their peers at CBE and beyond.
 They will begin by listening to determine which social problems are of greatest and deepest concern to teens in their neighborhood and at school.
-They will learn what Judaism has to say about those problems and their solutions.
+They will learn what Judaism has to say about these challenges and their solutions.
 They will then research the problems to determine what change they can achieve.
 This will include identifying a specific, small change that can be won, one that has an existing coalition to which they can contribute.
-It will include determining their realistic ability to make a difference in that coalition, and learning to articulate the Jewish and Torah sources that motivate Jewish action on the issue.
+It will include determining their realistic ability to make a difference in that coalition, and learning to articulate the Jewish sources that motivate Jewish action on the issue.
 They will then organize their peers into action on the issue, doing a power analysis, developing a strategy, and planning and executing an action.
-For the action, they will learn how to do effective turnout and they will learn about public speaking and speaking with the media.
+For the action, students will learn how to create effective turnout and about public speaking and talking with media.
 Finally, at the end of the year, they will learn how to effectively evaluate their work.

-In this culminating program for high school students at CBE, Rabbi Timoner, Rabbi Epstein, Rabbi Green, Yachad’s Director, Tehilah Eisenstadt, and Yachad’s Assistant Director, Hannah Grossman engage CBE’s teens in sensitive conversations about the real stuff in their lives, creating a trust-filled home base for students with one another and their rabbis.
+In this culminating program for high school students at CBE, Rabbi Timoner engages CBE’s teens in sensitive conversations about the real stuff in their lives, creating a trust-filled home base for students with one another and their rabbis.
 In the Midrash and Talmud, Chazakah means ownership or possession of a personal status.
 In this final year of Yachad, our students take ownership of their Jewish heritage, as they define its meaning to them.
 Guiding questions are: What do I believe in?
 How does Judaism shape how I see the world?
 What does it mean to me to be a Jew?
 The year concludes with a ceremony on Shavuot, when the community celebrates receiving Torah and the students each offer their own unique expression of what their Jewish heritage means to them.

 Madrichim Leadership Program